Frequently Asked Questions

 How does an island become part of the official count?

-To be considered an island, it has to stay above water 365 days-a-year and support at least two living trees.
+To be considered an island, it has to stay above water 365 days-a-year and support a living tree.
 No island is split by the international border.
 Islands are either completely in the United States or Canada.

 Can I visit them all?